Su Cruickshank: Death

 Cruickshank suffered from a long-term illness in her last years and she died on 8 December 2009.
 A memorial concert was held to celebrate her life in her home town of Newcastle a week after her death.

 Personal life

-Cruickshank married and divorced in the 1970s and then never remarried.
+Cruickshank married and divorced in the 1970s and never remarried.
 She had two stepchildren, Effie and Saabeah Theos, to her Ghanaian partner of eight years.